zinggAI/zingg/docs/generatingdocumentation.md

 # Documenting The Model

-Zingg generates readable documentation about the training data, including those marked as matches as non-matches.
+Zingg generates readable documentation about the training data, including those marked as matches, as well as non-matches.
 The documentation is written to the zinggDir/modelId folder and can be built using the following

 ```
 ./scripts/zingg.sh --phase generateDocs --conf <location to conf.json>